yangryeojunCN/Rare-Taxa-Sequence-Level-Analysis/README.md

 # Rare-Taxa-Sequence-Level-Analysis Instructions

-1. Download all scripts and release
+1. Download all scripts and releases

 2. Ensure all files in the same working directory.